Entrepreneurship and alternative proteins

 Start fundraising

 We offer resources to help companies navigate the complexities of fundraising.
-We help consider which types of funding to pursue, whether to participate in an accelerator or incubator and how to pursue venture capital.
+We help consider which types of funding to pursue, whether to participate in an accelerator or incubator program, and how to pursue venture capital.
 Dive deep into the fundamentals of fundraising in our good food startup manual (with additional versions tailored for Israel, Singapore, and Hong Kong).
 Check out our additional resources below to learn more about pitching and finding investors, incubators, and partners to accelerate bringing your product to market and scaling up.

-If you are also an investor or know investors interested in alternative proteins, please visit our investor resources page
+If you are also an investor or know investors interested in alternative proteins, please visit our investor resources page.

 Pitch deck checklist and common feedback

 Crafting a pitch deck is both art and science, and is vital to raising funds and shaping the narrative for your company.
 Our pitch deck review form offers a checklist to ensure your deck is what investors are looking for.
 We recommend you work through this exercise and also ask an advisor to do so.
-If you’d like GFI to review your pitch deck please fill out our fundraising support form.

 Show (or build) evidence of customer traction, market pull, and/or product-market fit